Devolution: Canada

 Although Canada is a federal state, a large portion of its land mass in the north is under the legislative jurisdiction of the federal government (called territories, as opposed to provinces).
 This has been the case since 1870.
-In 1870 the Rupert's Land and North-Western Territory Order effected the admission of Rupert's Land and the North-Western Territory to Canada, pursuant to section 146 of the Constitution Act, 1867 and the Rupert's Land Act, 1868.
+In 1870 the Deed of Surrender or 'Rupert's Land and North-Western Territory Order' effected the admission of Rupert's Land and the North-Western Territory to Canada, pursuant to section 146 of the Constitution Act, 1867 and the Rupert's Land Act 1868.
 The Manitoba Act, 1870, which created Manitoba out of part of Rupert's Land, also designated the remainder of both the Northwest Territories (NWT), over which Parliament was to exercise full legislative authority under the Constitution Act, 1871.

 Yukon was carved from the Northwest Territories in 1898 but remained a territory.
 In 1905, the provinces of Alberta and Saskatchewan were carved from the Northwest Territories.
 Portions of Rupert's Land were added to the provinces of Ontario and Quebec, extending those provinces northward from their previous narrow band around the St. Lawrence and lower Great Lakes.
 The District of Ungava was a regional administrative district of Canada's Northwest Territories from 1895 to 1912.
 The continental areas of said district were transferred by the Parliament of Canada with the adoption of the Quebec Boundary Extension Act, 1898 and the Quebec Boundaries Extension Act, 1912.
 The status of the interior of Labrador that was believed part of Ungava was settled in 1927 by the British Judicial Committee of the Privy Council, which ruled in favour of the Dominion of Newfoundland.
-The offshore islands to the west and north of Quebec remained part of the Northwest Territories until the creation of Nunavut in 1999.
+The offshore islands to the west and north of Quebec remained part of the Northwest Territories which was transformed into Nunavut in 1999.

-Since the 1970s, the federal government has been transferring its decision-making powers to territorial governments.
+Since the 1970s, the federal government has been transferring its regional decision-making powers to territorial governments.
 This means greater local control and accountability by northerners for decisions central to the future of the territories.
-In 1999, the federal government created Nunavut pursuant to a land claim agreement reached with Inuit, the indigenous people of Canada's Eastern Arctic.
+In 1999, the federal government created Nunavut pursuant to a land claim agreement reached with Inuit, the indigenous people of Canada's Arctic.
 Since that time, the federal government has slowly devolved legislative jurisdiction to the territories.
 Enabling the territories to become more self-sufficient and prosperous and to play a stronger role in the Canadian federation is considered a key component to development in Canada's North.
 Among the three territories, devolution is most advanced in Yukon.